In Defense Of: Lazy Halloween Costume Ideas

 For your lazy Halloween purposes, I’ve included a list of

-shitty awesome costumes:
+lazy awesome costumes:

 - Hold a picture frame and say you’re a painting (bonus: if/ when you inevitable ditch your frame, you can be someone who escaped from a painting)